the-human-colossus-foundation/microledger-spec/microledger.md

 ### Ownership Transferability

-Current custodian (or a set of custodians for multisig) may transfer the ownership of Microledger to one or more next custodians.
+A current custodian (or a set of custodians for multisig) may transfer the ownership of Microledger to one or more next custodians.

-Microledger does not have owner per se at any time of its existence.
-Ownership, under the form of Custodians, is defined per block, in the `Controlling Identifiers` section.
-Ownership is then block scoped, so the control authority is limited up to given block.
-Given set of Custodians may anchor several blocks, block by block, and in this sense it may be tempting to see them as owners of a Microledger, especially if these blocks are the only blocks in the chain.
-From the Microledger perspective, however, it is seen as temporary, because current set of Custodians may always be transferred to new set.
+During the course of its lifetime a Microledger does not have an owner at all times.
+Ownership, under the form of Custodians, is optional and defined per block, in the `Controlling Identifiers` section.
+So by design Ownership is block scoped and control authority is limited to a given block.
+Knowing that a set of Custodians may anchor several consequtive blocks, it may be tempting to see them as owners of a Microledger, especially if these blocks are the only blocks in the chain.
+From the Microledger perspective, however, it is seen as a temporary state, because current set of Custodians may always be transferred to a new set of custodians.

 ![ownership-transferability](assets/ownership-transferability.png)

-As Microledger fosters DAG characteristic, in particular Custodians control authority over given block is irrevocable, they may anchor new blocks apart from the main line.
+As Microledger fosters DAG characteristics, in particular Custodians control authority over given blocks is irrevocable, however they may anchor new blocks apart from the main chain.

-Below diagram presents such characteristic:
+The diagram below illustrates this feature:

 ![ownership-transferability2](assets/ownership-transferability2.png)

 ### Serialization and Encoding

-Microledger use self-describing mechanism for encoding and serialization used for each block.
+Microledger uses a self-describing mechanism for encoding and serialization of blocks.
 Serialization and encoding is all about how to package and transmit the blocks over variouse protocols and data formats.
-Plugable and self-describing mechanism enables algorithmic agility.
+A plugable and self-describing mechanism enables algorithmic agility. {what do you want to say here?}

 ### Plugable